20 February 2016

 dried thyme to season outside of chicken

-1. Remove giblets packet from chicken, discard.
+1. Remove giblets packet from chicken (if it has one), discard.
 Trim off any excess fat from the cavity and neck, then dry with paper towels.

-3. Stuff the cavity with the 10 sprigs of parsley, 3 of the bay leaves (if fresh, crush lightly), 2 sprigs of thyme, and the chopped dark green leek part (until cavity is filled; I was not able to use all that I had chopped).
+3. Stuff the cavity with around 10 sprigs of parsley, 3 of the bay leaves, 2 sprigs of thyme, and the chopped dark green leek part (until cavity is filled; I was not able to use all that I had chopped).
 Tuck the wings behind the neck of chicken.
-Tie legs together with string. (**I did it this way this time, but I would wait to tie shut until later step next time.**) Let chicken rest at room temperature while you complete remaining prep.
+Tie legs together with string.
+Let chicken rest at room temperature while you complete remaining prep.

-5. Reduce heat to medium and add the leeks, garlic, 1 bay leaf, and the chopped thyme.
-Season lightly with salt and pepper.
-Cook, stirring occasionally, until the leeks are soft and transluscent (5 to 7 minutes).
-Transfer to a plate.
+5. Reduce heat to medium and add the leeks, garlic, 1 bay leaf, and the chopped thyme (or springs equivalent).
+Season lightly with salt and pepper, to taste.
+Cook, stirring occasionally, until the leeks are soft and translucent (5 to 7 minutes).
+Transfer to a plate/bowl.

 6. Heat oven to 450°F.

-7. In same pan, arrange half of potatoes in an even layer, then season lightly with salt and pepper (**the pink/purple colored ones in pic are just red fingerlings, not sausage as it might appear to some).
+7. In same pan, arrange half of potatoes in an even layer, then season lightly with salt and pepper (**the pink/purple colored ones in pic are just red fingerlings, not sausage as it might appear lol).

-8. Scatter leek mixture over potatoes layer.
+8. Scatter leek mixture over potatoes layer, then top with the cooked bacon.
 Arrange remaining potatoes in even layer over top of leeks.
 Season again lightly with salt and pepper.

 No comments: